tim-dlang/dqt/README.md

 DQt contains experimental bindings for using a subset of [Qt](https://www.qt.io/) with the [D Programming Language](https://dlang.org/).
 Qt is a library for writing cross-platform graphical user interfaces.
-Currently bindings exist for the Qt modules core, gui, widgets and webenginewidgets.
+Currently bindings exist for the Qt modules core, gui, widgets, qml and webenginewidgets.

 ## Features